 New COVID-19 Saliva Test Is Born in Columbia Fertility Clinic

-Researchers at the Columbia University Fertility Center have developed a rapid, one-step diagnostic test that detects SARS-CoV-2, the virus that causes COVID-19, in samples of saliva.
+Researchers at the Columbia University Fertility Center have developed a rapid and accurate one-step diagnostic test that detects SARS-CoV-2, the virus that causes COVID-19, in samples of saliva.
 The test has a single tube that contains all of the materials needed to provide reliable results in about 30 minutes.

 Unlike commercially available tests, the new saliva test does not require expensive instruments or proprietary components.

 The test is a modification of technology currently used by Columbia fertility experts to study early placental development in treating infertility and preventing miscarriage.

 "To help stem future outbreaks of COVID-19, diagnostic testing must be widespread and frequent with tests that can detect low levels of virus, like PCR tests, but with the ability to deliver results quickly and easily, like antigen tests," says Zev Williams, MD, PhD, the Wendy D. Havens Associate Professor of Women's Health and chief of the division of reproductive endocrinology at Columbia University Irving Medical Center.

 "We realized that the same approaches that we developed to help create lives could be modified and applied to help save lives during the COVID-19 pandemic.
 The test serves a critical need for more widespread and accurate testing to help us safely reopen economies closed by the pandemic and prevent future outbreaks," adds Williams, who is also chief of the division of reproductive endocrinology at Columbia University Irving Medical Center.